Sky11y/todo_CLI/README.md

 - User adds an item (ADD)
     - Item title and description is prompted from the user
-        - max chars should be set (at least) for title to keep the UI clean
+        - max chars is set for title to keep the UI clean
+        - max chars is currently set for the description to keep implemenation simple
     - Item gets an id and it is saved to the datafile
         - Also keep it in program memory so it doesn't need to be read from the datafile again under current session
     - UI presents the new item on PENDING section